Oenothera cespitosa: Ecology

 The plant is a larval host to the white-lined sphinx moth (Hyles lineata).
 The very small moth Mompha definitella lays eggs in the flower buds and the larvae make galls where they feed.

 Oenothera cespitosa is primarily dependent on large hawkmoths which hover over the flowers for pollination.
 The white-lined sphinx moth is the most frequent of the hawkmoth visitors.
 Other species in either the Sphinx or Manduca genus also seek out the blooms.
 Specifically noted species include the Vashti sphinx (Sphinx vashti), great ash sphinx (Sphinx chersis), and the five-spotted hawkmoth (Manduca quinquemaculata).
 Three unidentified species of moth from the family Noctuidae also pollinate the flowers at times.

 Bees such as Lasioglossum aberrans and Lasioglossum lusoria also visit the blooms during the day, but Lasioglossum bees are primarily pollen thieves for the tufted evening-primrose.
 Large bees can at times be pollinators.
-For example, three bee species have been observed behaving as pollen theives or as pollinators depending on conditions, Andrena anograe, Anthophora affabilis, and Anthophora dammersi.
+For example, three bee species have been observed behaving as pollen thieves or as pollinators depending on conditions, Andrena anograe, Anthophora affabilis, and Anthophora dammersi.
 At least one other species in Anthophora and another in Agapostemon also behaves this way.
 A subspecies of the mountain carpenter bee (Xylocopa tabaniformis androleuca) will at times rob nectar and at times pollinate the species.
 One species of bumblebee (Bombus) and one in Tetraloniella is a conditional pollinator without stealing pollen.